 In both cases the dog is put on the special diet for a period of 4-12 weeks until symptoms totally abate.
 Then, one by one, new ingredients are added under careful observation to identify offending ingredients.
 Your veterinarian will probably encourage you to keep track of foods and symptoms during the elimination trials in order to track progress.

 Unfortunately, unlike with inhalant and contact allergens, there are no good blood or patch tests to identify what may be causing your pups sensitivities.

 The good news, however, is that now more than ever there are lots of great options for canines with sensitive stomachs.
 Our review will offer three from each category: limited ingredient and hydrolyzed protein foods so that you can be sure to find something that meets your vet’s specific recommendations.
 In addition, we will review two dog treat options in each category so that you can be consistent with your dog’s new diet.

-Sensitive Stomach Dog Food
+Best Sensitive Stomach Dog Food